vishalbakshi/blog/_posts/2021-09-21-shiny-census-app.md

 ## The Stack

 I built this app using the R package <a href="https://shiny.rstudio.com/reference/shiny/latest/">`Shiny`</a> which handles both the UI and the server.
-I stored the data in a `sqlite` database and accessed it with queries written using the <a href="https://cran.r-project.org/web/packages/RSQLite/RSQLite.pdf">`RSQLite`</a> package which uses the <a href="https://dbi.r-dbi.org/reference/">DBI</a> API.
+I store the data in a `sqlite` database and access it with queries written using the <a href="https://cran.r-project.org/web/packages/RSQLite/RSQLite.pdf">`RSQLite`</a> package which uses the <a href="https://dbi.r-dbi.org/reference/">DBI</a> API.
 The following section breaks down the R scripts based on functionality.
-You click on the script name to navigate to that section.
+Click on the script name to navigate to that section.

 ## The Codebase